djhshih/setup-linux/README.md

 To double check that you have create the SSH keys, you may look into the ssh directory (i.e., `cd ~/.ssh`) and should have two files named: `id_ed25519` and `id_ed25519.pub`.
+- `id_ed25519` is the private key ~~DO NOT~~ share with anyone
+- `id_ed25519.pub` is the public key, which will be added to GitHub/Bitbucket/GitLab

 ### Adding SSH keys to GitHub/Bitbucket/GitLab
+#### Copy SSH public key
+We will need to first copy the SSH public key.

+The SSH public key locates in the SSH directory (i.e., `~/.ssh/`)

+Steps to copy SSH public key
+1. Enter the SSH directory -  `cd ~/.ssh/`
+2. Open the file that stores your public key - `vim ./id_ed25519.pub`
+3. Copy the content (i.e., SSH public key) to your clipboard

 #### GitHub
 Steps to add SSH keys to GitHub: